azurecorner/private-dns-resolver-inbound-endpoint/README.md

 ## 2. Infrastructure

+To configure the infrastructure, deploy the DNS Private Resolver within a virtual network.
+Set up the Private DNS Resolver inbound endpoint using a private IP address from the virtual network.
+Delegate the inbound and outbound subnets to Microsoft.Network/dnsResolvers.
+In the spoke virtual network, configure the custom DNS server to use the private IP address of the DNS resolver inbound endpoint (e.g., 10.200.0.70).

 To setup  DNS Private Resolver inbound endpoint, you need the following infrastructure:

 - **A Hub virtual network with two subnets:**